GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

         change the :term:`PS_CHAR_ENCODING` setting.

     **GMT_MAX_CORES**
-        Sets the upper limit on the number of cores a multi-threaded module might use if **-x** is selected [0, i.e., as many as possible].
+        Sets the upper limit on the number of cores any multi-threaded module might use (whether **-x** is selected or not) [0, i.e., as many as are available].

     **GMT_TRIANGULATE**
         Determines if we use the **Watson** [Default] or **Shewchuk**